garrandall/popular-music-data/tracks/tasty-love-freddie-jackson.md

 Would it give would it give it give it to me?
 (Make me feel so good)
 Would you make it feel so good?
-Give me that tasty love I I I I need it ohh baby
+Give me that tasty love I I I I need it oh baby

 Girl you drive me crazy (yes you do)
 You know the love you give me is tasty